debmalya/mapDB/README.md

 # mapDB
 Example of mapDB and JSoup.

-It takes stock values from https://www.google.com/finance and stores into file database.
+It takes stock values from https://www.google.com/finance and stores into mapDB file database.

 StockQuote.java is from http://www.cs.princeton.edu and created by Professor Sedgewick and Wayne.
-I modified little bit.
+I modified it.
 In.java is created by me.

 A stock based application using jsoup, mapdb and google finance.
 Storing stock values in mapDB.